-A summer exploration program on the Kahuna Gold Property was initiated on June 25th, 2018 and finished on September 23rd, 2018, subsequent to year end.
+A first-ever systematic gold exploration program on the Kahuna Gold Property was initiated on June 25th, 2018 and finished on September 23rd, 2018.
 The summer program consisted of regional geological mapping, rock sampling and till sampling over the entire Kahuna property.
 Carried out by a team of nine geologists and two prospectors, a total of 2,905 rock samples and 2,049 high resolution till samples were collected.
-Interim results from this summer program were reported in a press release on September 4th, 2018, with a summary release of the rock sample results released on November 13th, 2018.
-Highlights include a maximum gold value in sampled boulders of 66.6 g/t gold from a grab sample1 collected by Roscoe Postle Associates ("RPA") taken during their field inspection in September 2018 (this sample was collected from a boulder that previously assayed 17.7 g/t gold).
+Interim results from this summer program were reported in a press release on September 4th, 2018, with a summary of the rock sample results released on November 13th, 2018.
+Highlights include a maximum gold value in sampled boulders of 66.6 g/t gold from a grab sample collected by Roscoe Postle Associates ("RPA") taken during their field inspection in September 2018 (this sample was collected from a boulder that previously assayed 17.7 g/t gold).
 Other significant gold values include 54.9 g/t, 34.4 g/t and 24.4 g/t gold.
 A total of five target areas have been defined for further detailed follow up.
-Approximately 30% of the till samples from a regional sampling program in central Westeros, East of the Qaiqtuq target, are still outstanding as of the date of this report.
+A summary of the results from the high resolution till sampling program were reported in a press release on November 27, 2018.
+The results have identified three distinct areas of gold-in-till, referred to as the SWW (Southwest Westeros), SW (South Westeros) and NW (North Westeros).
+The SSW area covers an area of approximately 1.3 km x 1.6 km and is immediately down-ice (southeast) of the highly magnetic southern limb of the regional Westeros fold.
+The Westeros limb in this area is interpreted to be cut by east-west trending faults which can be traced westwards towards Meliadine.
+The SW area covers an area approximately 2.2 km x 1.5 km and exhibits pronounced east west trends which are parallel to interpreted faults in the area.
+Elevated gold-in-till in the SW area also correlates with anomalous grab samples of mineralized boulders and locally mapped iron formation.
+The NW area covers an area of approximately 1.1 km x 1.0 km and is close to highly magnetic trends associated with the northern limb of the Westeros fold.
+This area is associated with a major splay fault system off the regional Raptor-Westeros fault zone and thus represents an attractive target for follow up.